hashicorp/terraform/website/docs/language/values/variables.html.md

 Some special rules apply to the `-var` command line option and to environment variables.
-For convenience, Terraform defaults to interpreting `-var` and environment variable values as literal strings, which do not need to be quoted:
+For convenience, Terraform defaults to interpreting `-var` and environment variable values as literal strings, which need only shell quoting, and no special quoting for Terraform.
+For example, in a Unix-style shell:

 ```
-$ export TF_VAR_image_id=ami-abc123
+$ export TF_VAR_image_id='ami-abc123'
 ```

 However, if a root module variable uses a [type constraint](#type-constraints)